 As for sound, everything is largely standard with some cool music fitting each of the stages.
 It’s nothing special, but it sounds nice to the ear and fits with the motif.

 FAST RMX is a game that you have to get if you like your futuristic racers, and even if you don’t.
-While sometimes in the single player it feels like the AI is completely stacked against you, it’s a fun game – especially with friends.
-If Nintendo doesn’t bring F-Zero back but Shin’en continue with this series and keep quality at this level, I’d be very content.
+While sometimes in the single-player it feels like the AI is completely stacked against you, it’s a fun game, especially with friends.
+If Nintendo doesn’t bring F-Zero back but Shin’en continues with this series and keep quality at this level, I’d be very content.